ded/bonzo/README.md

 Ender integration
 ----------
 Bonzo is a registered npm package and fits in nicely with the [Ender](http://ender.no.de) framework.
 If you don't have Ender, you should install now, and never look back, ever.
+As a side note the *query engine host* is set for you when you include it with Ender.

     $ npm install ender